 Your entire trip will be spent with drivers and guides who will go above and beyond to create an unforgettable experience for everyone.
-Although tips are not expected, they are often given and always appreciated.
-We will arrange a group collection at the end of the trip where you will be free to contribute if/what you wish.
+Although tips are never expected, they are always appreciated and completely at your discretion.
 Any group gratuities will be split evenly amongst the team.

 If I change my mind or something comes up, can I cancel?